SiegeEngine/siege-engine/FAQ.md

 VR requires rendering to two different swapchain render targets, one for each eye.
 Better support for this was released in Vulkan 1.1.
-Unfortunately, we can't use Vulkan 1.1 quite yet, but this is unlikely to be a longterm issue.
+Unfortunately, we can't use Vulkan 1.1 quite yet (dacite support is for vulkan 1.0), but this is unlikely to be a longterm issue.

 ### Does it support High Dyanmic Range?